By federal standards, a single working parent with two children in New Jersey could survive on just under $21,000 in 2019.

 Who is eligible for that federal aid is also pulled into question.

 Pandemic-fueled assistance: opens in a new windowToms River food giveaway one year later: ‘I don’t know when it is going to stop’

 Many public assistance programs use the federal poverty level to determine eligibility.

 The income limit to qualify for SNAP benefits is typically 130% of the federal poverty level, or $2,230 monthly for the family of three in 2019.
 Using the true poverty level, a family of three earning less than $7,623 per month would qualify.

 Researchers from the study said a misrepresented poverty line results in a “gaping hole in assistance where it is needed most.”

 Legal Services of New Jersey President Dawn K. Miller said the study “clearly puts into sharp and revealing focus the real depth and breadth of deprivation for so many people living in our state, even when they are working, sometimes multiple jobs, but still remain unable to afford the most basic needs to survive.”

 Kayla Canne covers housing disparity along the Jersey Shore.
-Her work is funded in part by Report for America, an initiative of The GroundTruth Project.
+Her work is funded in part by opens in a new windowReport for America, an initiative of The GroundTruth Project.
 She is a proud Returned Peace Corps Volunteer, and beyond journalism, she enjoys playing creatively with pottery and batik.
-Get in touch at email@example.com or on Twitter @kaylacanne.
+Get in touch at email@example.com new email or on Twitter opens in a new window@kaylacanne.